← Back

 The Microsoft Query editor will then open and display a list of tables.
 Select the table you wish to query.
 Use the Microsoft Query editor to write a query or select the tables to be imported.
 Once the data is selected, click File > Return Data to Microsoft Excel to import the data to Excel.
 Then choose whether to import the data as a Table, Pivot Table, or Pivot Chart, and the location.
 MS Query editor Excel import data format

-3. Connect Postgres to Excel with Power Pivot
+3. Import From Postgres to Excel With Power Pivot

 In Excel, Click on Power Pivot in the top line menu and then click 'Manage' in the upper left corner.
 Then click Get External Data > From Other Sources.
 When the Table Import Wizard Opens, select 'Others (OLEDB/ODBC) and hit 'Next.'
 Power Pivot Table Import Wizard